 Example #1 – Making Minimum Payments

 Let’s assume you’re considering transferring your debt to a card with an introductory 0% APR offer that lasts 15 months.
-Your current debt of $5,000 is on a card which charges an 18.9% APR and requires a minimum payment of 2% of your balance.
+Your current debt of $5,000 is on a card that charges an 18.9% APR and requires a minimum payment of 2% of your balance.
 As such, your average monthly payment over those 15 months would be about $97/month, or about $1,455 in total.
 Unfortunately, only about $300 of that would apply toward the principal of your balance.
 In other words, you’ll still owe about $4,690 on the balance after 15 months.
 At this rate, you’ll pay about $15,125 in interest over the course of a whopping 35 ½ years!

 When you transfer that $5,000 balance to a 0% balance transfer card with no balance transfer fees, you’ll save time and money.
 By making just the minimum payment, you’ll knock off about $1,307 in principle over the first 15 months.
 That leaves you with a balance of $3,693.
 If you do no more, let the rate adjust to 18.9% on the remaining balance, and make only minimum payments going forward, you’ll save about $4,844 and 6 years on the life of your loan.
 You’ll still end up paying $10,281 in interest over the course of 29.5 years if you go that route, however, so it definitely isn’t ideal.